Frequently Asked Questions

 We accept all major credit cards and PayPal.

 Every product we make has a single origin: the daily liturgical life of Orthodox Christianity.
 But we manage the design and production of our products from top to bottom, as well.
-Everything we make is bespoke—designed by us and proudly produced in the USA just for Parousia Press.
-You won’t find planners like ours elsewhere, because they are uniquely designed to sync with the Orthodox Christian calendar(s).
+Everything we make is bespoke—designed by us and produced to order just for Parousia Press.
+You won’t find planners like ours elsewhere, because they are uniquely designed to sync with the Eastern Orthodox Christian calendar(s), while being beautiful and functional in their own right.

 We offer planners for both the New (Revised Julian) Calendar and Old (Julian) Calendar.